lugnitdgp/Attendancetracking/frontend/README.md

 Available Scripts
-In the project directory, you can run yarn install to install required dependencies.
+In the project directory, you can run http-server install to install required dependencies.

 yarn start
 Runs the app in the development mode.
-Open http://localhost:8000 to view it in the browser.
+Open http://localhost:8080 to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.